Yelp/yelp_kafka/docs/source/discovery.rst

 yelp_kafka.discovery
 ====================
-Most of these functions are very Yelp specific and may not be applicable in your use case.
-You can instead create your cluster configuration by:
+Most of discovery functions are Yelp specific.
+Custom cluster configuration can be created by:

 .. code-block:: python